 On the North Island, most of the skiing happens on the volcano Mt Ruapehu which boasts New Zealand's two largest ski fields, Turoa and Whakapapa, along with

 the club ski field Tukino.
 Mt Ruapehu has the highest lift access and the longest vertical drop in Australasia.
-The volcano's high altitude means there's

 The North Island's other ski field is Manganui, about a 45-minute drive from the Opunake surf beach on the southwest coast – handy if you can't decide